Established in 2004

 Damage to Roofs by Geese and Seagull Droppings:

-Geese and seagulls create problems on rooftops where the birds sometimes nest in the Spring.
+Geese and seagulls create problems on rooftops where birds sometimes nest in the spring.

-The dogs chase geese on to the rooftops for safety, and this causes a concern.
+The dogs chase geese on rooftops for safety, and this causes a concern.

 Bird droppings are very acidic in nature.